lukew3/mathgenerator/CONTRIBUTING.md

 ## How You Can Help
 Currently, there are 5 main types of contributions

-1. Add a generator idea to `futureGenerators.md`.
-You can add a row to the table manually or run the `addFuture.py` file inside the scripts folder to add your generator idea to the file automatically.
-Just fill out the prompts!
+1. Add a generator idea to github issues.
 2. Fix bugs in existing generators.
 Check out the issues tab of the Github to see what bugs exist and need to be fixed.
-3. Add latex output formatting to a current generator.
-To see which generators need latex formatting, run `needsLatex.py` inside of the scripts folder and choose a generator to add latex formatting to.
-4. Write a generator.
-A template and a template with comments is provided in the `mathgenerator/funcs` directory.
+3. Write a generator.
+Follow the pattern in [the template](https://github.com/lukew3/mathgenerator/blob/main/mathgenerator/funcs/template.py) and the [template with comments](https://github.com/lukew3/mathgenerator/blob/main/mathgenerator/funcs/template_comments.py).
 Make sure to place your generator function into the correct subject folder of `mathgenerator/funcs/`.
-After you are finished, run `adoptGenerator.py` inside the `scripts` directory to generate the README and `__init__.py` file
+After you are finished, run `adoptGenerator.py` inside the `scripts` directory to update the README and `__init__.py` file.
-5. Improve demo/documentation site.
+4. Improve demo/documentation site.
 The source code for the mathgenerator website is in the `gh-pages` branch.
 Let me know what changes you propose in the issues tab.

 If you find something else that you'd like to work on, leave an issue or make a pr, and I'll be sure to review it!